Assertion is not an attack

 Fear of difference is an extremely stubborn quality of humanity and accounts for a lot of conflicts.
 It takes work to understand and digest the unfamiliar.
 But simply put, differences also enriches humanity, and adds depth and color to living.

 Instead of going on the offense when we encounter an opinion that is different from our own, we should pause to remember an opinion is just that.
 “I” statements are just that.
 We are not always going to agree, share opinions, or even agree on the ends or the means.
 Someone communicating about their diet, political affiliation, or religion should in no way force you to take on their personal choices.

 Understanding this allows for multiple truths, and moves towards a more peaceful shared reality.

 What “you do you” really means

-Often misused to shirk responsibility and care for others, the “you do you” mentality and phrase has a bad reputation.
+Often misused to shirk responsibility and care for others, the “you do you” mentality and the phrase has a bad reputation as it may come across as an attack as well.
 I’m guilty of rolling my eyes when I hear someone use the phrase too often.
-“You do you” has been so abused, it often translates to “I don’t care about your feelings, when my own are king.”
+“You do you” has been so abused, it often translates to “I don’t care about your feelings when my own are king.”

 How can you do you, when I’m trying to do me?
 Well, the idiom suggests more flexibility than it actually touts.
 If you make a point to care about others, differences and all, then the fallacy of the phrase evaporates.